daniel-jebarson/pokemon-website/README.md

 # pokemon-website

-This is the website created with django and python
+This is the pokemon website created with django and python